Addiction & Recovery Services - Associate in Applied Science (AAS) (5516)

 Absolutely!
 Our associate degree programs are designed to be flexible enough to transfer to a wide variety of colleges and universities with no loss of credit.
 However, each individual college has its own unique program.
 We encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so that you can take the proper classes at HACC.

-For your convenience, you can complete the entire program at our Harrisburg Campus and online through virtual learning.
-You may also complete this program at the Lancaster and York campuses provided you take some of your coursework online through virtual learning.
+For your convenience, you can complete the entire program at our Harrisburg Campus provided that you take some of your required coursework through multiple modalities (e.g. Blended, Online and/or Remote Learning).

 You can complete spring, summer and fall classes at HACC.
 Submit your application anytime by visiting our website.
 When you submit your application, make sure to include the specific program code #5516.
 By using this code, you will ensure you are applying for the correct program.